Bessie: The Iconic Paver from Cars

 Bessie in Cars culture

-A symbol for the fans
+A symbol for fans

-Presence in the suites
+Presence in sequels

 Summary table